Write the equality and two conversion factors, and identify the n... | Channels for Pearson+

 Textbook Question

-Write the equality and two conversion factors, and identify the numbers as exact or give the number of significant figures for each of the following:a.
-The label on a bottle reads 10 mg of furosemide per 1 mL.
+Write the equality and two conversion factors, and identify the numbers as exact or give the number of significant figures for each of the following:b.
+The Daily Value (DV) for selenium is 70. mcg.

 Verified step by step guidance